 2. Speak out-loud

-It is hard for students with ADHD to concentrate for long periods of time without moving around during school.
+It is hard for students with ADHD to concentrate for long periods without moving around during school.
 “Fidget tools” can help students fiddle with something without distracting the class.
-Some fidget tools are stress balls made with sand filled balloons, unfilled balloons, smooth rocks, or pliable wax.
-Students can hold these tools at their desk and fiddle with them whenever they want to.
+Some fidget tools are stress balls made with sand-filled balloons, spinners, bands on the bottom chairs for foot tappers, smooth rocks, or pliable wax.
+Students can hold these tools at their desks and fiddle with them whenever they want to.
+Doodling may help, too!

 4. Change position

 Even while remaining sitting, have your child sit in different positions.
 Sitting disks or exercise balls allow your child to move around while remaining sitting, but the movements are more natural and less distracting than standing up to readjust.